 Study, Study, Study

 With over 100 homophones in the English language, it may seem like a tall order, but it’s not impossible.
-The best way to master the homophones is by taking the time to understand the difference between some of the more commonly used homophones and doing regular practice lessons that you can find online.
+The best way to master them is by taking the time to understand the difference between some of the more commonly used homophones and doing regular practice lessons that you can find online.

 - To, two, too